Research Analysis

 Oleg Deripaska posted the most consequential Russian statement on Telegram January 3: "If our American 'partners' get control of the oil fields in Venezuela...they will control more than half of the world's oil reserves."

 The Kremlin response was notably restrained.
-Vladimir Putin did not comment on the operation.[23]
-The Foreign Ministry issued boilerplate condemnations but took no substantive counter-action.[24]
+Vladimir Putin did not comment on the operation.
+The Foreign Ministry issued boilerplate condemnations but took no substantive counter-action.
+Venezuela still owes Russia approximately $6 billion in total, with Rosneft owed $2 billion of that amount.

 U.S. Control Strategy Outlined